Behind Closed Doors is an original play written and performed by 15 survivors of domestic violence from SOAR.

 Supporters Reflect on Behind Closed Doors

 "It was the most compelling presentation regarding domestic violence I have seen.
 With real-life stories presented in a creative way, the play took the audience from early warning signs of domestic violence, to psychological control and physical abuse, to escape and finally ongoing survivorship.
 It encompassed all aspects of the cycle of violence.
 The strength of the 15 women presenting their stories was inspiring on many levels.
-Everyone should view this play, especially young people starting out in new relationships." – Peter Kilmartin, Rhode Island Attorney General
+Everyone should view this play, especially young people starting out in new relationships." – Peter Kilmartin, former Rhode Island Attorney General

 "Behind Closed Doors was such an inspiring, educational, and emotional presentation."